 Everything you need to be exams ready.

-We've listened to your feedback and exams will be done differently for 2025/26.
-Exams will be at the end of each term while course content is fresh in your mind, meaning you get more feedback as you go.
+We've listened to your feedback and assessments will be done differently for 2025/26.
+Assessments will be at the end of each term while course content is fresh in your mind, meaning you get more feedback as you go.
 This is part of wider changes to our academic year and module structure which will help make it easier for you to plan work, life and study.

 Autumn Term 6 -12 December